heubych/uTradeFi_Documentation/docs/introduction.md

 The main risk is market risk, i.e. the risk to lose money with bad investment decisions.
 Please read carefully the section on "Risks".

-?> The unique design of uTradeFi with collateralized investors loses and collateralized pool performance underwriters loses allow the clearing of the gains and loses of the system in all circumstances.
+?> The unique design of uTradeFi with collateralized investors losses and collateralized pool performance underwriters losses allow the clearing of the gains and losses of the system in all circumstances.